fredrikbryntesson/support.vidhance.com/content/android/gettingstarted.md

 # Running
 ## Instructions
-1. Make sure you have successfully executed the *setup_device.sh* script so the backend library and the Vidhance library exist on the device (see [Preparing phone for wrapper](#PreparingPhoneForWrapper)).
+1. Make sure you have successfully executed the *setup_device* function so the backend library and the Vidhance library exist on the device (see [Preparing phone for wrapper](#PreparingPhoneForWrapper)).
 2. Build your implementation (see [Building](#Building)).
 3. Push the wrapper to the device (see [Pushing to phone](#PushingToPhone)).
 4. When the device has rebooted you can use any camera app on the device to view your results.

 ## What to expect
-If you have successfully built and pushed the correct files to your device you should be able to notice modifications in both the preview and captured video.
+If you have successfully built and pushed the correct files to your device you should be able to notice modifications in the captured video.
 If you used the default settings when creating the Vidhance context you can expect to see the following:

-+ The preview should have a clearly visible viewfinder
++ A Vidhance logo in the upper right corner
-+ The captured video should be stabilized with a visible motion trace in the lower right corner
++ Version number in the bottom right corner

 If your result is not as expected you can proceed to the next chapter or contact our support via the chat widget on this page.

 # Troubleshooting
 It is recommended to use the debug version of the Vidhance library while in development.
-Any version can be selected when running the *download_vidhance.sh* script.
+Any version can be selected when running the *download_vidhance* script.
 The debug version includes useful print output which can be captured by configuring the `debugPrint` callback to a function of your choice (see [Debug print](#DebugPrint)).

-<a name="UsingDDMS"></a>
+<a name="UsingMonitor"></a>
-## Using DDMS
+## Using Monitor
 The default callback for output is located in *vidhance/debug/Debug.h* and will print the output to Android's logging system `logcat`.
-This output can be captured by using DDMS (Dalvik Debug Monitor Server) which is included in the Android SDK.
+This output can be captured by using Monitor which is included in the Android SDK.
 Follow these steps:

 1. Download Android SDK [here](http://developer.android.com/sdk/index.html).
 We will only need the package listed under `SDK Tools Only`, but the full `Android Studio` package contains the SDK as well.
-2. Run *ddms* located in *android-sdks/tools*
+2. Run *monitor* located in *android-sdks/tools*
 3. Make sure your device is connected by USB and with USB debugging enabled.
 You should see your device listed in the DDMS window.
 4. Create a new filter with these settings: